 Apart from body and sensor, cameras can and do differ across a range of features.
 The D3000 and the E-510 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (95%), but the viewfinder of the D3000 has a higher magnification than the one of the E-510 (0.53x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Nikon D3000 and Olympus E-510 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-510 and the D3000 is in-body image stabilization (IBIS).
-The E-510 reduces the risk of handshake-induced blur with all attached lenses, while the D3000 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-510 reduces the risk of handshake-induced blur with all attached lenses, while the D3000 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The D3000 writes its imaging data to SDHC cards, while the E-510 uses Compact Flash or xD Picture cards.
 The E-510 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D3000 only has one slot.